 Local Security Policy allows enforcing many system, user and security-related settings, such as password policy, audit policy and user rights.
 Event Viewer can then be used to check log events.
 By default, most settings in Windows are fine, but some still need adjustment.

-Sadly, Microsoft decided not to add the Local Security Policy console into home versions of Windows, so this article may safely be skipped by users of Windows Starter, Home, Home Basic and Home Premium editions.
+Sadly, Microsoft decided not to add the Local Security Policy console into home versions of Windows, so this article can be skipped by users of Windows Starter, Home, Home Basic and Home Premium editions.

-In Windows 8, most account security settings affect Local accounts only, not Microsoft accounts.
+In Windows 8 and 8.1, most user account settings affect Local accounts only, not Microsoft accounts.
 See the User management in Windows article for differences between these sign in options.

 Please change only the settings listed in this article, other settings could very well make your computer inoperable or inaccessible by other computers in your home network in case you do not know what you're doing.